AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`Save locations on exit`

-  Controls whether GPS should save and restore the contents of this window between sessions.
+  Controls whether GNAT Studio should save and restore the contents of this window between sessions.
 Be careful, because the loaded contents might not apply the next time.
 For example, the source files have changed, or build errors have been fixed.
 So you should not select this option if those conditions might apply.